abelherl/neuma-api-dart/README.md

 ![neuma-dart-header](https://res.cloudinary.com/dp3fqnmmg/image/upload/v1752827195/GitHub_-_Neuma_Base_Flutter_1_fpg9be.png)

-## ✨ What is Neuma API Dart?
+## ✨ What is Neuma API Flutter?

-**Neuma API Dart** is a powerful VS Code extension designed to simplify your Flutter backend integration process by automatically creating folders and Dart files for you.
+**Neuma API Flutter** is a powerful VS Code extension designed to simplify your Flutter backend integration process by automatically creating folders and Dart files for you.

 This extension is suitable for any Dart project.
 Although it is made to pair seamlessly with [Neuma Base Flutter](https://github.com/abelherl/neuma-base-flutter), this tool allows you to **generate Dart models instantly from JSON**, complete with support for: